lancedb/lancedb/docs/src/basic.md

 ## Create a table

-### Directly insert data to a new table
+### Create a table from initial data

-If you have data to insert into the table at creation time, you can simultaneously create a table and insert the data to it.
+If you have data to insert into the table at creation time, you can simultaneously create a table and insert the data into it.
+The schema of the data will be used as the schema of the table.

 === "Python"